top of page

 Overview: What you need to know about COVID, and what to do about it

-COVID Facts for Fall 2023
+COVID Facts for Fall 2024

-• COVID cases are surging.
+• COVID cases are surging in the US.

 • Our campuses and communities are unprepared, and our safety nets are gone.